-If you enjoy analysing contemporary written and spoken language from a variety of media and composing your own texts, then A Level English Language will provide you with the opportunity to develop your skills in a lively and stimulating environment.
+Do you enjoy analysing contemporary written and spoken language from a variety of media and composing your own texts?
+A Level English Language will provide you with the opportunity to develop your skills in a lively and stimulating environment.
+You will study and enjoy ideas and theory about various types of language, for example: language & technology, language & occupation, language & gender, accent & dialect, language change and the language of political correctness.

 You will have the opportunity to discuss and analyse various types of writing including: newspapers; guide books; scripts and TV voiceovers.
 Also explored is how language changes over time and varies across the world.
 There is a further opportunity for creative writing in coursework, and to explore children’s spoken and written language.
 There is a combination of exams and independent coursework.
 Topics include: Language & Gender; Accent & Dialect; Language Change; Child Language Acquisition.